cpmachado/cpmachado.github.io/_posts/2019-03-26-unfelt-tears.markdown

 world.
 I could sing “Across the Universe” by the Beatles.

 Awareness of the need for change, doesn't elude me.
 I simply don't care.
 I wonder what comes next.
-Who wouldn't giving the circumstances?
+Who wouldn't given the circumstances?
 I don't know.
 It's unnerving how ignorant and indifferent a human being can be.